mumble-voip/mumble-www/hugo/content/blog/2025-12-27-finding-foss-bugs.md

 I picked Mumble as my first software to analyze for the open source community because of two important factors.

 - I have used Mumble on and off and I think it’s a great tool.
-- It isn’t one of those big fancy open source projects that is high vis, so I felt the developers might appreciate having some extra application security analysis for free.
+- It isn’t one of those big fancy open source projects that is high visibility, so I felt the developers might appreciate having some extra application security analysis for free.

 ## Research

-When I decided to start doing some bug hunting, my first goal was to select a target “software under test.”
+When I decided to start doing some bug hunting, my first goal was to select a target “software under test”.
 I wanted something that fit into the following categories:

 - Open Source software primarily developed with minimal funding/nonprofit/volunteers.
 - Software that other bug hunters are probably not very interested in.